-Required C ourses (8-9.5 units) Units NRN-1 or Introduction to Nursing Concepts and Practice e 8 NVN-52 Introductory Concepts of Vocational Nursing-Nursing Fundamentals 9.5
+Required Cou urses (8-9.5 units) Units NRN-1 Introduction to Nursing Concepts and Practice 8 or NVN-52 Introductory Concepts of Vocational Nursing-Nursing Fundamentals 9.5

 PARALEGAL STUDIES

 This program prepares individuals to perform research, drafting, investigatory activities, record-keeping and related Paralegal administrative functions under the supervision of an attorney in a law firm, public or private entity, and/or within a courtroom setting.
 This includes instruction in legal research, drafting legal documents, appraising, pleading, courthouse procedures, and legal specializations.